House intelligence committee votes to make Democratic memo public

 Mr. Schiff responded to Mr. Trump calling him “little Adam” and a liar by saying White House Chief of Staff John Kelly should give Mr. Trump “a timeout.”

 “Look, first he attacked me some months ago, calling me ‘sleazy Adam Schiff,’ now it’s ‘little Adam Schiff’ which, I don’t know, seems better.
-It’s also confusing,” Mr. Schiff told CNN.
+It’s also confusing,” Mr. Schiff told CNN, later referring to White House Chief of Staff John Kelly.
 “But bottom line is I think it may be time for Gen. Kelly to give the president a timeout.
 The country would certainly benefit from that anyway.”